A navy suit is an excellent alternative to black. The color navy is a classic in its own right and suitable for various occasions.

 Blue/Navy Tie

-This is the simplest option, and it’s a bonafide classic.
-Choose a blue that’s darker than the shirt.
-Navy is the most obvious choice.
-Experiment with texture here to add a little interest.
+Choose a blue tie that’s darker than the shirt, like dark blue or navy.
+Experiment with texture to add a little interest.

 Alternatively, try polka dots on your navy tie.
 Black Oxford shoes, Derbies, or brown Chelsea boots – all complete the look.